kghose/groho/Readme.md

 ### Signals

 A flight plan can create signals on behalf of a ship.
-Signals travel radially out at the speed of light from their point of origin and can be recieved by other ships once they are within the sphere.
-Once the signal has spread past the furthest simulation object it is removed, since all ships have recieved the signal by that time.
+Signals travel radially out at the speed of light from their point of origin and can be received by other ships once they are within the sphere.
+Once the signal has spread past the furthest simulation object it is removed, since all ships have received the signal by that time.
 Signals can be shaped, such that they have different amplitudes in different directions.
-Ship recievers can have different sensitivities to signal intensity.
+Ship receivers can have different sensitivities to signal intensity.

 ### Restarts